Learn the difference between attracting a man and trying too hard to make him love you, perhaps even pursing a man too hard.

 4. Giving a man the opportunity to reach out and initiate contact is making is happen

 Playing mind games and pretending to be busy to make yourself “unavailable” in the hope that he’ll pursue you is “trying too hard”.

 If a man is not inspired enough to chase you, making yourself “scarce” only makes you “forgettable” (too quickly) and interchangeable (for someone more inspiring).
 But if you’ve created very strong “emotions”, those emotions keep the pleasant feelings he associates with you alive in his memory.
 He can relive the pleasant feelings when you are not around.
 The stronger the emotion, the more lasting the memory, and the more lasting the memory the stronger the attraction towards you.

 5. Speaking up and asking for more, in say, a casual dating relationship or asking to meet in person if you’ve been chatting with him online is making it happen.

-Demanding for more than he can give or is prepared to give, or threatening to break up with him hoping that you’ll scare him to action, or actually breaking up with him when a “relationship” has barely started and pretending to have a hard time letting go is “trying too hard”.
+Demanding for more than he can give or is prepared to give; and threatening to break up with him hoping that you’ll scare him to action; or actually breaking up with him when a “relationship” has barely started; then pretending to have a hard time letting go is “trying too hard”.

-He may be initially startled because no one enjoys the feeling of rejection, but not even the fear of rejection will make a man already NOT interested to suddenly become so interested that he’ll be all over you.
-After the feeling of rejection settles in, he will be the one to break up with you – for good.
+He may be initially shaken up because no one enjoys the feeling of rejection.
+But not even the fear of rejection will make a man already NOT interested to suddenly become so interested that he’ll be all over you.
+After the fear of rejection settles in; he will be the one to break up with you – for good.
 A majority of men (emotionally stable or otherwise) can not handle the pressures that comes with “we’re-on-and-we’re-off-again” stupid games.

-A woman operating from personal power and self-love does not need to force or manipulate a man to be with her or love her.
+A woman coming from a place of self-love and respect does not need to force or manipulate a man to be with her or love her.
 She inspires men with WHO SHE IS!
-And once they’ve tested the “honey” that she is, they’ll come looking for it.
+And once they’ve tested the “honey” that she is they’ll come looking for it.
 That’s just the way human beings are!